kristijanhusak/vim-dadbod-ui/README.md

 With nerd fonts:
 ![with-nerd-fonts](https://i.imgur.com/aXI5BTG.png)

-Tested on Linux and Mac, Vim 8+ an Neovim.
+Tested on Linux and Mac, Vim 8+ and Neovim.

 Features:
 * Navigate through multiple databases and it's tables and schemas